GT-ARC/opaca-core/doc/jiac-vi.md

 A service provides a set of reusable functionality for a specific purpose for its clients.
 Usually they are modelled with separation of concern in mind and provide a discrete unit of functionality autonomously.

 Agents can typically also be seen as services, as they fulfill the same principles.
-In modern system it is not only beneficially but also necessary to provide services to external system and also consume the services provided by external APIs.
+In modern systems it is not only beneficial but also necessary to provide services to external system and also consume the services provided by external APIs.

-For these reason `JIAC VI` integrates a service model to facilitate the orchestration of available functionality.
+For these reasons, `JIAC VI` integrates a service model to facilitate the orchestration of available functionality.

 NOTE: Service Documentation under construction